No Class Action

 It can be assumed that all Austrian organisations currently entitled to seek collective redress in the form of injunctive relief will be entitled to designation as a “qualified entity”.

 Injunctive and redress measures

 Qualified entities will be entitled to bring representative actions before courts or administrative authorities.
-Member states will ensure that qualified entities are entitled to seek at least the following (Article 7 of Directive (EU) 2020/1828): (i) injunctive measures, and (ii) redress measures.
+Member states will ensure that qualified entities are entitled to seek at least the following (Article 7, Directive 2020/1828): (i) injunctive measures, and (ii) redress measures.

-We do not expect significant changes in the existing Austrian law in this respect.
+Significant changes in the existing Austrian law are not expected in this respect.
 The requirement for revision relates mainly to the mechanism to seek a money judgment.

 Member states may provide for either an opt-in or an opt-out mechanism for redress actions.
-Mixed forms are also possible (Article 9(2) of Directive (EU) 2020/1828).
+Mixed forms are also possible (Article 9(2), Directive 2020/1828).

 Actions for injunctions and declaratory relief are brought by qualified entities on the basis of their own entitlement; no opt-in/opt-out mechanism is necessary in this regard.

-From previous discussions, we expect Austria to choose the opt-in mechanism.
-However, the point in time when an affected party can join the class action proceedings is currently a matter of hot debate.
-In order to gain clarity of their financial exposure, defendants are pushing for a rather early date in the proceedings, such as three to six months after the lawsuit has been filed, and not later than the standard limitation period for damage claims (three years).
-Conversely, some voices are pushing for the latest possible point in time, such as the moment when the evidentiary phase of the proceedings in first instance is closed and the only step left is the rendering of the judgment.
+From previous discussions, Austria is expected to choose the opt-in mechanism.
+However, the point in time, when an affected party can join the class action proceedings is currently under hot debate.
+Defendants push for a rather early date in the proceedings in order to gain clarity of their financial exposure, such as three or six months after the lawsuit is filed, and not later than the standard limitation period for damage claims (three years).
+Conversely, some voices push for the latest imaginable point in time, such as the moment when the evidentiary phase of the proceedings in first instance is closed and the only step left is the rendering of the judgment.